OGSarah/Workout/README.md

   <h1 style="display: inline-block; vertical-align: middle;">Workout</h1>
 </div>

-A simple SwiftUI app that shows a client's workout performance over time.
+A SwiftUI app that shows a client's workout performance over time.

 ## Requirements:
 - Shows a single client their progress over time for each exercise.